Are you looking for a homemade salmon skin dog treats recipe that doesn’t cost you an arm and a leg?

 What if I told you that you could make these DIY dog treats for FREE?
+Today I’ll show you how to cook salmon skin for dogs in a way that creates a delectable, high value dog treat!

-If you need a high value treat for your dog, but can’t afford to buy the prepackaged salmon dog treats, this is the way to go.
+If you need a high value treat for your dog, but can’t afford to buy the prepackaged salmon skin dog treats, this is the way to go.

 Yup, I make these homemade dog treats out of the skin and bits of meat that are left over from cooking a salmon fillet.
 Read on to learn this easy trick!

-Second, salmon (wild pacific) is super-healthy for our dogs, with benefits like:
+Salmon (wild pacific) is super-healthy for our dogs, with benefits like:

 - Improves joint mobility by decreasing joint inflammation